-MIT Media Lab and the Provincial Council of Gipuzkoa have signed an agreement to work on mobility improvement projects.
+The MIT average Lab and the Provincial Council of Gipuzkoa have signed an agreement agreement to work on mobility improvement projects.

 01 | 03 | 2023

-The Massachusetts Institute of Technology (MIT) Media Lab has signed an agreement with the Provincial Council of Gipuzkoa for the creation of the City Science Lab Gipuzkoa, a new innovation laboratory that will work on projects to improve mobility.
-The signing has taken place thanks to the academic collaboration that Tecnun, the School of Engineering of the University of Navarra, MIT and the New Mobility Center of Gipuzkoa (Mubil) have maintained for years.
+The average Lab of the Massachusetts Institute of Technology (MIT) has signed an agreement with the Provincial Council of Gipuzkoa for the creation of the City Science Lab Gipuzkoa, a new innovation laboratory that will work on projects to improve mobility.
+The signature has come about thanks to the academic collaboration that Tecnun, the School of Engineering of the University of Navarra, MIT and the New Mobility Center of Gipuzkoa (Mubil) have maintained for years.
 The School of Engineering of the University of Navarra will actively participate in the projects and will host, together with Mubil, the new innovation laboratory.

-The MIT Cambridge campus hosted the signing of the agreement in which the Deputy of Economic Promotion and Strategic Projects, Jabier Larrañaga, the director of Mubil, Ane Insausti and the director of MIT City Science, Kent Larson, participated.
-The representation of the territory of Gipuzkoa has been completed by the director of Innovation, Jon Gurrutxaga, and the director of Tecnun- Engineering School of the University of Navarra, Raul Anton .
+The campus of MIT Cambridge has hosted the signature of the agreement in which have participated the Deputy of Economic Promotion and Strategic Projects, Jabier Larrañaga , the director of Mubil, Ane Insausti and director of MIT City Science, Kent Larson.
+The representation of the territory of Gipuzkoa has been completed by the director of Innovation, Jon Gurrutxaga, and the director of Tecnun-School of Engineering of the University of Navarra, Raul Anton .

-It should be noted that the agreement means the entry of Gipuzkoa into the 'City Science Network': the exclusive collaborative network of cities around the world, sponsored by MIT, which includes Shanghai, Helsinki, Toronto, Taipei, Hamburg, Guadalajara (Mexico), Andorra, Ho Chi Minh City and Concepción (Chile).
+It should be noted that the agreement involves the entrance of Gipuzkoa in the 'City Science Network': the exclusive collaborative network of cities around the world, sponsored by MIT, which includes Shanghai, Helsinki, Toronto, Taipei, Hamburg, Guadalajara (Mexico), Andorra, Ho Chi Minh City and Concepción (Chile).

-The 'City Science Network' proposes a unique working methodology, which is based on research laboratories of reference cities around the world to respond to the challenges of citizenship and contribute to the advancement towards a new model of city or region.
-Within the framework of the initiative, these cities, integrated into an international network of cooperative laboratories, work together with the MIT Media Lab in the development of research that leads to the development of key concepts and technologies that are implemented and evaluated in real environments, with experimentation at the core.
+The 'City Science Network' proposes a unique working methodology, which is based on research laboratories in reference letter cities around the world to respond to the challenges of citizenship and contribute to the advancement towards a new model city or region.
+In the framework of the initiative, these cities, integrated in an international network of cooperative laboratories, work together with the MIT average Lab in the development of investigations that lead to the development of concepts and technologies core topic that are implemented and evaluated in real environments, with experimentation as the axis.

-Integration in this network will allow Gipuzkoa to access the research, knowledge and technological capabilities of MIT, including 'CityScope', a 3D augmented reality platform that visualizes complex urban data in a small-scale model of the territory in real time.
+The integration in this network will allow Gipuzkoa to access the research, knowledge and technological capabilities of MIT, including 'CityScope', a 3D augmented reality platform that visualizes complex urban data on a small-scale model of the territory in real time.